-The actions taken by the Trust throughout the academic year have meant Acle Academy, Hellesdon High School and the Trust as a whole are on track to meet their financial recovery plans.
-The forecast for 2020-21 is also looking positive, which means the progress made to recover the deficit will continue.
-The Trustees therefore believe the Trust has adequate resources to continue in operational existence for the foreseeable future.
+The actions taken by the Trust throughout the academic year have meant Hellesdon High School and the Trust as a whole have met the targets set out in their financial recovery plans.
+Acle Academy are on track to meet their financial recovery plan.
+The forecast for 2021 22 shows a deficit budget position, which is largely due to growing student numbers and lagged funding.
+The Trust continues to repay the DfE loan and has £66,000 left to repay, which will be cleared by April 2022.
+Due to the carry forward and reserves the Trustees believe the Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason the Trust continues to adopt the going concern basis when preparing the financial statements.